| Introduction Bearded Dragon are gentle beasts they come form australia but are avalible to the us because of there

 Dragons underside.
 A thermometer in the "hot side" and one in the "cool side" will make sure that your temperatures

-For baby to juvenile Bearded Dragons I suggest either newspaper, paper towels, butcher paper or reptile
+are in the range they should be in.
+Substrate For baby to juvenile Bearded Dragons I suggest either newspaper, paper towels, butcher paper or reptile

 carpet.
 These choices are cheap, easy to clean and hold no health risks to your animal.
 If using reptile carpet